DataDog/documentation/content/en/llm_observability/setup/sdk/nodejs.md

 ### Persisting a span across contexts

-To manually start and stop a span across different contexts or scopes:
+The LLM Observability SDK provides the `llmobs.startSpan()` method to manually start and stop a span to be persisted across different contexts or scopes:

 1. Start a span manually using `llmobs.startSpan(spanKind, options)`
 2. Pass the span object as an argument to other functions.